Questions and anwers regarding the use of Sandboxie with email software. For a longer discussion, see Email Protection.

 Q. Why should I use Sandboxie to run my email software?

 A. Email software, as any other Internet-facing application, processes data that cannot be completely trusted, as it was received from the Internet.
 That data -- which is your email -- might contain viruses, and small bits of software designed to exploit vulnerabilities in your email software.
-By running your email software under the supervision of Sandboxie, you can confine the email software to its sandbox, along with any potential viruses and exploits.
-See Email Protection for more informaion.
+By launching your email software under the supervision of Sandboxie, you can confine it to its sandbox, along with any potential viruses and exploits.
+See Email Protection for more information.

 Q. Will Sandboxie identify and delete viruses in my email?

-Q. Message SBIE2212 appears when I run my email software under Sandboxie, does this indicate an error?
+Q. Message SBIE2212 appears when I run my email software in Sandboxie, does this indicate an error?

-A. No. As a safety measure, Sandboxie refuses to run your email program under its supervision, before it has been properly configured.
+A. No. As a safety measure, Sandboxie refuses to launch your email software under its supervision, until it is properly configured.
 For more information, see the reference page for message SBIE2212.
-To learn how to configure support for your email software, see the next question in this FA
+To learn how to configure support for your email software, see the next question in this FAQ.